HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

   sheets_gid="2129008669",
   sql_file="webpushstats_ecommsites.sql"
 ) }}

+## Future analysis opportunities

+During this year's analysis, we looked at analyzing following for this chapter but it was not possible due to limitations of Wappalyzer detection or our crawl methodology but it will be good to hear from community if analyzing these areas will be beneficial or not so that we can consider these for future.

+It will also be interesting to look at adoption of native apps by ecommerce sites by tapping into native app association standards like `.well-known/assetlinks.json` on play store and `.well-known/apple-app-site-association` on app store.
+Google has made easy for PWAs to achieve this using Trusted Web Activity but currently there are no public stats available on how many sites may be using this technique to submit their PWAs in play store.

 Wappalyzer also provides detection of payment solutions (Apple Pay / PayPal / ShopPay etc.) but based on the types of implementation and solution, it's not always possible to detect this just by looking at homepage but for solutions where detection can be done by just looking at homepage, such an analysis can be useful to look at year of year trends.